algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 ### 4.4.
 Out of Scope

-Here are the list of features which we won't work on for this project or which we gave up during development:
+Here is the list of features that we won't work on for this project or that we gave up during development:
   - Compatibility with other output formats other than XML or JSON.
-  - Interactive map of the United States showing visually the output.
+  - Interactive map of the United States as the output.
-  - More detailed input choices by choosing the path from a landmark A to a landmark B.
+  - More detailed input choices by choosing the path from landmark A to landmark B.

 ## 5. Rest API

 ### 5.1.
 Type of Web Application
-For creating the web application, we will create a HTML page that will contain the user interface required to receive the inputs and provide the user.
+To create the web application, we will build an HTML page containing the user interface required to receive the inputs and provide the user.

-However, the page will also allow the user to send a HTTP request to have access to the REST API server, and retrieve the required data for our algorithm.
+However, the page will also allow the user to send an HTTP request to have access to the REST API server and retrieve the required data for our algorithm.

 ### 5.2.
 API Features
 Among all the main specific HTTP requests possible, the API will allow us to use a **GET** endpoint to request with the following features:
 - **Input**: IDs of the source and destination landmarks.
 They must be selected by the user before running the algorithm.
 - **Output**: Travel time and the ordered list of landmarks in the path.
-They should be provided quickly and clearly to the client once the calculations were performed.
+They should be provided quickly and clearly to the client once the calculations are performed.
-- **Response Formats**: Support both XML and JSON for response payloads.
+- **Response Formats**: Support XML and JSON for response payloads.

-Additionally, all these features must be compatible with C++, efficient, fast and robust.
+Additionally, all these features must be compatible with C++, efficient, fast, and robust.

 ### 5.3.
 User Interface
-The HTML page should display a simple screen allowing the user to type the 2 required inputs (**Source** and **Destination**), with scrollable list where the user choose both places while making sure they aren't the same.
+The HTML page should display a simple screen allowing the user to type the 2 required inputs (**Source** and **Destination**), with a scrollable list where the user chooses both places while making sure they aren't the same.

-Then, a press button named **CONFIRM** will appear, and clicking it would launch the algorithm
+Then, a press button named **CONFIRM** will appear, and clicking it will launch the algorithm

-Finally, the screen should have enough place to display the 2 outputs: the **Route** will be obviously represented as an ordered list, and **Travel Time** will simply be a label that will be placed right next to the list.
+Finally, the screen should have enough space to display the 2 outputs: the **Route** will be obviously represented as an ordered list, and **Travel Time** will simply be a label placed right next to the list.

 ### 5.4.
 Prototype
 Here is a link for a working prototype for our REST API: